-I have widely ranging teaching and research interests, but most of them exist at the intersection between postcolonial studies and ecocriticism.
-When I teach Moby Dick, for instance, I try to focus students' attention at the movement of people and goods in the global capitalist system surrounding whaling, and what Melville's descriptions of the Pequod, its crew, and the whales they are hunting say about global social and economic relations in the mid-nineteenth century.
-I also want them to think about how the multiplicity of voices reflect the life in a New England town engaged in the most lucrative capitalist venture of the age.
-My research interests also exist in this nexus of colony and ecology.
-I am currently working on a project involving foodways and agricultural production across Africa, and I have written on the role of animals in the nation formation of settler colonies.
+Highfield has widely ranging teaching and research interests, but most of them exist at the intersection between postcolonial studies and ecocriticism.
+When he teaches Moby Dick, for instance, he focuses students' attention on the movement of people and goods in the global capitalist system surrounding whaling and what Melville's descriptions of the Pequod, its crew, and the whales they are hunting say about global, social and economic relations in the mid-19th century.
+He also wants them to think about how the multiplicity of voices reflect the life in a New England town engaged in the most lucrative capitalist venture of the age.
+His research interests also exist in this nexus of colony and ecology.
+He is currently working on a project involving foodways and agricultural production across Africa and has written about the role of animals in the nation formation of settler colonies.

 - BA, Transylvania University

 - PHD, University of Iowa

 - LAS-E301-01 Postcolonial Literature I: Africa, The Caribbean And Latin America

 Apparel Design Architecture Ceramics Digital + Media Experimental and Foundation Studies Film / Animation / Video Furniture Design Glass Graduate Studies Graphic Design History of Art + Visual Culture History, Philosophy + the Social Sciences Illustration Industrial Design Interior Architecture Jewelry + Metalsmithing Landscape Architecture Literary Arts + Studies Painting Photography Printmaking Sculpture Teaching + Learning in Art + Design Textiles